 Several trusted mortgage companies have announced new first time home buyer loans that encourage consumers to stop renting.
-If you have your sights on buying a home in 2022, credit scores are probably on your mind.
+If you have your sights on buying a home this year, credit scores are probably on your mind.
 After all, the higher your credit score, the lower your rate, and the better chance you will be approved for the loan.
 What is the minimum credit score required to buy a home in 2022?
 Keep reading to find out more!

 Credit Scores Needed to Buy a Home

 Every mortgage company is different, but you will generally need at least a 620-credit score to qualify for a first time mortgage.
 There are exceptions, however, as we will detail later in this article.

 Conventional loans that are backed by Fannie Mae and Freddie Mac generally require a 620-credit score to get approved.
 Conventional loans are often the best choice for people with better incomes and credit scores.
 Also, a conventional loan does not require mortgage insurance if you have at least 20% down.

 FHA house loans are the big exception to the 620-credit score minimum we mentioned.
 FHA mortgages are backed by the US government, so the lenders can offer lower credit score criteria to borrowers.

 With the federal guarantee, many lenders offer FHA loans with a 3.5% down payment and credit score requirement of 580 for that level of down payment.
 In some cases, you may even qualify for a home loan with a 500-credit score, but a 105 down payment is needed.

 If you have a credit score under 600, it may be necessary to check with several lenders to find out if you can get approved.
 Some lenders may offer loans with a sub-600 score, but not all of them.